opentap/Network-Analyzer/README.md

 ```

 ## List of Supported Instruments
-All the Keysight network analyzer with "NASCAR" firmware.
-The main testing environment for this plugin is N5247B.
+All active Keysight Network Analyzers with recent firmware.
+The main testing environment for this plugin is the N5247B.

 ## Support
 For any questions, issues, or assistance, please submit an Issue in this repo.